Twelve Minutes: Development

 Luís António is a former artist from Rockstar Games and Ubisoft who left these companies to pursue independent game development.
 He spent time in 2012 working to help develop The Witness before setting out to make his own.
 For his first game, he wanted a title that would explore the consequences of decision-making and how these choices affected others.
-António also considered that most video games are built on loops, with the player-character dying and the player using knowledge from the previous deaths to proceed farther in the game, a concept built into the time looping nature of Twelve Minutes.
+António also considered that most video games are built on loops, with the player-character dying and the player using knowledge from the previous deaths to proceed further in the game, a concept built into the time looping nature of Twelve Minutes.

-Initially he had envisioned a game that took place in a small neighborhood over the course of 24 hours, but this proved to be too large in scope for himself, and he scaled it back to a single apartment suite and a much shorter period of time.
+He had initially envisioned a game that took place in a small neighborhood over the course of 24 hours, but this proved to be too large in scope for himself, and he scaled it back to a single apartment suite and a much shorter amount of time.
 Much of the design of the game is inspired by film director Stanley Kubrick, and as one nod to Kubrick, the lobby area around the apartment includes the iconic carpet pattern Kubrick had used in the Overlook Hotel for The Shining.
-Additional inspirations come from the films Groundhog Day, Memento, and Rear Window.
+Additional inspiration came from the films Groundhog Day, Memento, and Rear Window.
 António also took inspiration from Filth, a film starring McAvoy in which the lead character keeps getting into increasingly worse situations while trying to rectify others.
-Other film directors that helped to establish the psychological thriller alongside Kubrick like Alfred Hitchcock and David Fincher were also influential to the game's design, and António, along with advertising firm mOcean, designed the game's poster as a homage to films from these directors.
+Other film directors that helped to establish the psychological thriller alongside Kubrick like Alfred Hitchcock and David Fincher were also influential to the design.
+António, along with advertising firm mOcean, designed the poster as a homage to films from these directors.